benhodges65/artisinal-monsters-obsidian/README.md

 Use instructions:
 - Download Obsidian (duh)
+- Download the monsters.json file in this repo
 - Set up your vault however you want
 - Go to settings(gear icon) and then click "Community Plugins" -> then browse community plugins and search up and install Fantasy Statblocks and Initiative Tracker.
 Also install Dice Roller
 - Once installed go to the settings of Fantasy Statblocks